TheRenegadeCoder/sample-programs-website/sources/languages/dart/description.md

-Dart is a general-purpose language that was designed with five goals:
+[Dart][1] is a general-purpose language that was designed with five goals:

 - Productive
   - Dart's syntax is clear and concise, its tooling simple yet powerful.